SiddiqSoft/sip2json/README.md

   - The primary datastore is the [json](https://github.com/nlohmann/json) data structure
   - C++17

+### Out of scope
+This library is intendended to be used as a basis for you application and does not provide:
+- IO facility
+- Buffer management
+- Encryption
+- Managing CSeq
+- Thread safety is your responsibility
+  - The functions do not use shared data, however, any paramter provided must be protected/available for the duration of the call.
+- Async/callbacks are not the design goal of this library: no IO is performed and thus no likelyhood of the calls being suspended.
+Trying to force callbacks here in this simple library would likely create unnecessary overhead.

 ## Usage

 The library is provided as a nuget package but can also be used as a header-only dependency.